The University of Wisconsin Press

 Laurie Lawlor is the author of thirty-three books for children and adults, among them Addie Across the Prairie and Window on the West: The Frontier Photography of William Henry Jackson.
 Her books have received accolades including the Carl Sandburg Award for Children's Literature, the Golden Kite Honor Book for Nonfiction award, and the American Library Association Best Books for Young Adults award.
 She teaches writing at Columbia College in Chicago.

 There is a press kit with publicity information about this book.
-For more information regarding publicity and reviews contact our publicity manager, phone: (608) 263-0734, email: firstname.lastname@example.org
+To schedule an interview with the author or to request a review copy of the book, contact our publicity manager, phone: (608) 263-0734, email: firstname.lastname@example.org

 FIRST PAPERBACK EDITION